What is the BDMC?

-Yes.
-In fact, Justine Shults serves as the Biostatistics Faculty Advisor to the BDMC.
-BDMC staff collaborate regularly with the CHOP Biostatistics Faculty to assist investigators with grant applications and the design and analysis of research projects.
+Yes, BDMC staff collaborate regularly with the CHOP Biostatistics Faculty to assist investigators with grant applications and the design and analysis of research projects.
+Justine Shults, PhD serves as the Biostatistics Faculty Advisor to the BDMC.

 Several PIs in my department are interested in utilizing BDMC services for their projects.
 Is there a way to set up a departmental contract with the BDMC?

 Yes.
-We can establish a departmental arrangement whereby the BDMC would provide an agreed-upon number of hours over a period of time (e.g., 40 hours per month for one year), which can be used by multiple PIs.
-We currently have this type of arrangement with the Division of Cardiology.
+We can establish a departmental arrangement whereby the BDMC would provide an agreed-upon number of hours over a period of time (e.g., 40 hours per month for one year), which can be used by multiple researchers in the department.

 What is the cost for grant submission support?